4sync0/pyfernet/README.md

 <br>
 <sup>That'd be all for now, appreciate taking your time in reading this</sup>

-Made with love, by PartyPie
+Made with love, by some random guy on the internet.